TwidgeVR/attprefabulator/README.md

 <a href="https://github.com/Jaredy00/attprefabulator/releases/"><img src="public/images/prefabulator_controls.png" width="30%" height="30%" alt="Prefab Controls"></a>

 ### Release Notes
+- v1.9.2 - Fixed Copy button to spawn items based on original player it was spawned on

 - v1.9.1 - Items spawned on other players in the gift tab are now controllable from the control tab

 - v1.9.0 - Fixed Set-Home, Updated Teleport locations, Added Tab for giving players levels and Updated Server settings